IvynTonui/n8n-whatsapp-ai-agent/README.md

 # AI WhatsApp Automation for a Cross-Border Logistics Company
 **`n8n` · `PostgreSQL` · `LLM API` · `WhatsApp`**

+> **Workflow exports** in `/workflows` are sanitized copies (credentials,
+> endpoints, and identifiers replaced with placeholders) for reference.
+> Import into n8n to inspect the architecture.

 > A conversational WhatsApp agent that handles shipment tracking, shipping quotes, and partner registration through natural conversation, then automatically scores every conversation for buying intent and hands the sales team a ranked daily follow-up list.